Network resilience

-where $A$ (in $\text{cm}^2$) is the excavated area (i.e., the nest area), $t$ (in hours) is the time elapsed since the start of nest digging, $A_M$ is the maximal area of the nest that is ultimately dug out, $\alpha$ stands for the cooperation level between ants, and $\beta$ is the time value when $A = 0.5 A_M$.
+where $A$ (in $\text{cm}^2$) is the excavated area (i.e., the nest area), $t$ (in hours) is the time elapsed since the beginning of nest digging, $A_M$ is the maximal area of the nest that is ultimately dug out, $\alpha$ represents the level of cooperation among the ants, and $\beta$ is the time value when $A = 0.5 A_M$.

-\subsubsection{Social animals response to stress}
+\subsubsection{Social animals' response to stress}

-The factors contributing to the appearance of abrupt tipping points in response to stress in animal societies are studied in Ref. \cite{doering2018social}.
-The authors first constructed an analytical model of how the personality compositions of society members could alter their propensity to shift from calm to violent states in response to thermal stress.
-The evaluation of modeling is done by subjecting experimental societies of the spider \textit{Anelosimus studiosus} to heat stress.
-The authors demonstrated that both colony size and members' personality compositions influence the timing of and recoverability from sudden transitions in the social state.
+The factors that contribute to the appearance of abrupt tipping points in animal societies in response to stress are studied in Ref. \cite{doering2018social}.
+The authors of that study constructed an analytical model and used it to study how the composition of a society in terms of the personalities of its members alters the propensity of the society to shift from a calm to a violent state in response to thermal stress.
+The model was evaluated based on the results of subjecting experimental societies of the spider \textit{Anelosimus studiosus} to heat stress.
+The authors demonstrate that both colony size and the personalities of the members of the society influence the timing of and recoverability from sudden transitions in the social state.
 Figure~\ref{fig:doernig_01} illustrates the developed three-state model for social tipping points in social spiders.

-Experiments and field studies were combined in Ref. \cite{wood2019evolving} to investigate the social and ecological factors affecting cold tolerances in range-shifting populations of the female-polymorphic damselfly \textit{Ischnura elegans} in northeast Scotland.
-The range-shifting, i.e., the poleward shifts in geographical ranges, happen when the climate warms, and the geographical position of some species thermal range limit changes with it, and they expand their range to fill these new thermal boundaries.
+Experiments and field studies were used in Ref. \cite{wood2019evolving} to investigate the social and ecological factors that affect cold tolerance in range-shifting populations of the female-polymorphic damselfly \textit{Ischnura elegans} in northeast Scotland.
+Range shifting, i.e., poleward shifts in geographical range, occurs when the climate warms and the geographical positions of some species' thermal range limits change as the species expand their ranges within these new thermal boundaries.

 The authors also consider the consequences of changing cold tolerance for evolutionary change.
-Both environmental and social effects on cold tolerance and female color morph frequencies were recorded.
-Density manipulations in the laboratory provided experimental evidence that social interactions directly influence cold tolerance.
-The authors suggest that there is a broader need to consider the role of evolving social dynamics to shape both the thermal physiology of individuals and the thermal niches of their species reciprocally.
+Both environmental and social effects on cold tolerance and female color morph frequency were recorded.
+Manipulation of animal density in the laboratory provided experimental evidence that social interactions directly influence cold tolerance.
+The authors suggest that there is a broader need to consider the role of evolving social dynamics in reciprocally shaping both the thermal physiology of individuals and the thermal niches occupied by their species.
 Figure~\ref{fig:wood_01} shows the results of the study.